thugs-rumal/rumal_docker/README.md

+# rumal_docker
+A docker container with a ready to run rumal instance

+# Installation

+System-wide requirements
+* Docker
+* git

+**Docker:**

 You will need docker to be able to build dockefiles, follow the instructions on [this link](https://docs.docker.com/engine/installation/) on your respective system.
-You will need to be able to run commands like ```docker-compose```.
+You will need to be able to run the command ```docker-compose```.

 **Cloning and building Dockerfile**